apollographql/runtime-testing-framework/crates/rtf-config/README.md

 The parsers for `TestPlanConfig`, `EnvironmentConfig` and `ScenarioConfig` live in the `formats` module and all expose a similar API for how they operate.
-Each config file is resolved in three stages:
+Each config file is templated in three stages:

   1. Loading and parsing a given YAML file into a "raw" form that is allowed to contain limited templating via Helm-style scalar values.